syslog-ng/syslog-ng.github.io/doc/_admin-guide/130_Correlating_log_messages/002_grouping-by_options.md

 ## trigger()

 *Description:* A filter that specifies the final message of the context.
-If the filter matches the incoming message, syslog-ng OSE generates and sends the triggered message (specified in the aggregate(), and clears the context.
+If the filter matches the incoming message, {{ site.product.short_name }} generates and sends the triggered message (specified in the aggregate(), and clears the context.